lucilejones/fullstack-knowledge-base/Back-End/ruby-fundamentals-1.md

 Choose Ruby as the template
 Click the "Run" button to run code

+Ruby files have the extension .rb
+(main.rb, app.rb)

+to run the file (in the terminal, or in the shell in Replit): ruby file_name ex. ruby main.rb

+for future: user input will always be strings, so we need to convert user input to integers, floats, etc

+Ruby uses snake_case

 # Comments
 In Ruby, comments are created with the # symbol